wangxiaoyunanne/docs/source/hive_proj.html.md

 ### Notes on dynamic graphs

-The description of this workflow does not have an explicit dynamic component.
+This workflow does not have an explicit dynamic component.
 However, the graph projection operation seems like it would be fairly straightforward to adapt to dynamic graphs -- as nodes/edges are added to `G`, we create/increment the weight of the appropriate edges in `H`.

 ### Notes on larger datasets